Cardiac Resynchronization Therapy

 - Having an implanted device requires lifelong care and maintenance.
 Your care team will provide support for recovery and living with a CRT device.

 Why Choose Hackensack Meridian Health for Your Care

-Our Heart Failure programs are accredited by the American College of Cardiology, and seven hospitals received a high-performing rating for Heart Failure by U.S. News & World Report in 2021.
+Our Heart Failure programs are accredited by the American College of Cardiology, and eight hospitals received a high-performing rating for Heart Failure by U.S. News & World Report in 2022.

-Hackensack University Medical Center was also ranked in the top 50 hospitals for Cardiology and Cardiac Surgery by U.S. News & World Report in 2022, who also named them the best Cardiology & Heart Surgery program in New Jersey.
+Hackensack University Medical Center was ranked in the top 50 hospitals for Cardiology & Heart Surgery by U.S. News & World Report in 2022, who also named them the best Cardiology & Heart Surgery program in New Jersey.